Real-Time Sync: From HTTP to Reactive Backends

 Self-Hosting and Data Sovereignty

-In addition to the managed cloud infrastructure, Convex also offers self-hosting options for companies with specific compliance, data protection, or governance requirements.
+Alongside the managed cloud infrastructure, Convex also offers self-hosting for companies with specific compliance, data protection, or governance requirements.

-The open-source backend can be operated on your own infrastructure.
-Full control over the data infrastructure is crucial, especially for regulated industries and GDPR-compliant architectures.
+The open-source backend can run on your own infrastructure.
+Full control over where your data lives matters above all for regulated industries and GDPR-compliant architectures.

-Feature Scope: The open-source backend contains all core features (Queries, Mutations, Actions, Realtime Subscriptions, Transactions).
+Feature scope: the open-source backend includes all the core features (Queries, Mutations, Actions, Realtime Subscriptions, Transactions).

 FeatureConvex Self-Hosted Open-SourceConvex Managed Cloud